SpartaDOS X: History

 up to version 4.21.
-The cartridge contained an additional cartridge slot on itself, so that it was possible to plug-in another cartridge, such as ICD's R-Time 8 battery-backed clock, a language cartridge (Action!, MAC/65 etc.) or a game cartridge, and use it in conjunction with the DOS.
+The cartridge contained an additional cartridge slot on itself, so that it was possible to plug in another cartridge, such as ICD's R-Time 8 battery-backed clock, a language cartridge (Action!, MAC/65 etc.) or a game cartridge, and use it in conjunction with the DOS.

-In 1992 Atari Corp. dropped all the official support for their 8-bit computers, and so did ICD shortly after that.
+In 1992, Atari Corporation dropped all the official support for the Atari 8-bit computers, and so did ICD shortly after that.
 The rights for the 8-bit ICD inventory were purchased in November 1993 by Michael Hohman, officially as Fine Tooned Engineering.
 FTE released a slightly updated version 4.22 on 5 November 1995, and, after two or three years, disappeared together with all the items and rights it owned.

-Ten years later development of SpartaDOS X, then considered abandonware, was picked up by its enthusiasts, as SpartaDOS X Upgrade Project.
+Ten years later development of SpartaDOS X was picked up by its enthusiasts, as SpartaDOS X Upgrade Project.
 It resulted in several unofficial revisions of the software, incorporating many of the utilities written since 1992, cleaning many identified problems and including numerous improvements.
 As of 2024 the published versions are: